spectrum-health-systems/Tingen-Transmorger/README.md

 ### Features

 * Find information like:
-  * Patient alert details (delivery successes/failures, etc.)
+  * Patient alert details
-  * Patient connection details (devices/operating systems used, etc.)
+  * Patient connection details
-  * Meeting details (start/end time, when participants joined, participant list, etc.)
+  * Meeting details
-  * Meeting quality (bandwidth, audio/video quality, etc.)
+  * Meeting quality
 * Copy information from Transmorger, and paste it into other aplications as plain text
-* Aggregate multiple TeleHealth reports into a single, well organized collection of data that:
+* Aggregate multiple TeleHealth reports into a single database that:
   * Contains information from date ranges *you* choose
-  * Can be added to *on-the-fly*, with dates/date ranges *you* choose
+  * Can be added to *on-the-fly*
-  * Is updated for end-users *automatically*, ensuring users have the latest available details to work with
+  * Is updated for end-users *automatically*

-### What's New

-#### Version 0.9.31

-* Copy meetings list — the meetings list can now be copied to the clipboard
-* Meeting and Message lists now sort correctly

-For more details, see the [CHANGELOG](docs/CHANGELOG.md).

 ### Built With